Province Guide

 An important note for Ontario homeowners considering downsizing as an alternative to a reverse mortgage: Ontario's land transfer tax (plus the additional Municipal Land Transfer Tax in Toronto) makes downsizing particularly expensive.
 On a $600,000 purchase in Toronto, the combined land transfer tax is approximately $16,475.
 This is on top of all other transaction costs (real estate commissions, legal fees, moving costs, etc.).

 This is one of the reasons downsizing is more costly in Ontario than people expect, and why a reverse mortgage — with its setup costs of $995 to $2,995 — is often more economical than selling and buying.
+Concerned about how a reverse mortgage affects your family?
+Read about the impact on your estate and inheritance.
+And because reverse mortgage proceeds are tax-free, they do not affect your OAS, GIS, or CPP benefits.

 Getting Started in Ontario